unconfirmedlabs/kori/README.md

 # kori

-**氷 — "ice"** — a Cloudflare-cached read-only proxy for a Walrus aggregator.
+Kori is a Cloudflare-cached read-only proxy for a Walrus aggregator.
 Walrus blobs are content-addressed, so most aggregator responses are effectively immutable. kori sits at the edge in front of a single configured backend so repeated reads of the same blob or quilt patch land on Cloudflare's POPs instead of the upstream aggregator.